AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 You can find the new version with ***BiLSTM*** and ***CNN-BiLSTM*** [here](https://github.com/AlexKly/VegaVAD).

+## Description
+**In this project I don't attach HDL code for conversion process input analog signal from microphone using ADC (Analog-Digital Converter)**.
+I used ADC **16-bit 16kHz** with **I2S** interface for getting digital samples.

+Project's code starts off by getting data from **ADC** using **I2S** interface.

+Next I built pipeline for extraction features from time-series signal.
+I was based on Python's library [python_speech_features](https://python-speech-features.readthedocs.io/en/latest/).
+As features for the model inputs I used MFCC.
+(You can learn more [here](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/))

 ## Project structure
 This repository contain sourse files for realization whole VAD system on FPGA and Jupyter Notebook for presentation result of the model processing, details of the extraction features and common pipeline model processing.
 Also I have used Vivado HLS intrument to implement DNN model in FPGA using C++.
 It's a simple example of the model architecture description.
 The final result is user IP core, which implemented in the Vivado project.